Ham and Eggs Movement

 The Ham and Eggs movement was an old-age pension movement in California during the 1930s.
 It was founded by Robert Noble, a controversial radio personality, and Willis Allen.
 It grew out of a pension movement similar to the one advocated by Francis Townsend.
 The Ham and Eggs lobby wanted a massive state pension apparatus and inundated the State Legislature with mail.
 At one time, their movement had almost one million members.
-However, their movement was narrowly defeated in an initiative election in 1938.
+However, their proposal was defeated in an initiative election on November 7, 1939.

 Robert Noble was later arrested on charges of pro-Nazism during World War II.
 Willis and Lawrence Allen, brothers who owned a radio station south of the Mexican border, took over the movement.
 The brothers' adviser and spokeswoman was Gertrude Coogan, an investment counselor.
 They were proponents of Proposition 25, 1938, which was the idea of Irving Fisher.